neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/README.md

 ### Correct grammar bonus (if there is time)

-If the value of the hours input is `"1"` our text reads: "1 hours".
+- [ ] If the value of the hours input is `"1"` our text reads: "1 hours".

-Ask students if they can think of a way to change it to be "1 hour" without also changing it for values larger than 1.
+- [ ] Ask students if they can think of a way to change it to be "1 hour" without also changing it for values larger than 1.

-The ternary operator might come in handy here.
+> 💡The ternary operator might come in handy here.

 ---